API Security Trends 2023

 4. Proper Use of Tokens

 Proper usage of tokens is an essential element of an API security strategy.
 As in many other areas of software development, it's critical to refer to the knowledge and experience of others.
+Software development practices continually evolve, and leveraging proven frameworks and methodologies can significantly enhance efficiency and security.
+Staying informed about the latest advancements ensures robust, scalable, and secure applications.
+Many outsourcing software companies offer valuable insights and services to help businesses implement best practices in their software projects.
 When dealing with tokens, try to follow best practices and cheat sheets, and don't incorporate new technology only because it's trending.

 For instance, JSON Web Tokens (or JWTs) have become one of the most widely used formats for access tokens.
 And there is no wonder why — JWTs are easy to use and can be validated by the service itself.
 However, it is of utter importance to remember that JWTs should only be used internally.
 Using JWTs as access and refresh tokens is considered good practice.
 But when they are exposed outside of your infrastructure to third-party clients, you should use opaque tokens instead of JWTs.
 Techniques like the phantom token or split token patterns can allow opaque tokens to be used externally and JWTs to be consumed by your services.